Sakshi58/Sakshi58/README.md

 - I'm currently learning web development

-- 💞️ I’m looking to collaborate on some projects on C/C++ and AIML
+- 💞️ I’m looking to collaborate on some projects on C/C++ and Core JAVA
 - 📫 How to reach me @sakshisingh.ss58@gmail.com

 <!---